boisalai/udacity-linux-server-configuration/README.md

 ## Update

-:white_check_mark: These two step was added after first review to meet the specifications.
+:white_check_mark: These two steps was added after first review to meet the specifications.
 - [Step 5.1: Use `Fail2Ban` to ban attackers](#step_5_1)
 - [Step 5.2: Automatically install updates](#step_5_2)